 - The U.S. Department of Justice's Bureau of Justice Assistance

-provides funding for SUD programs, including adult drug
+provides funding for SUD programs, including adult drug courts and veterans

 - The U.S. Department of